 We are happy to help out with that!
 We have done many different “show-and-tell” type events for children, job fairs and other community events in our area.
 Please call (509) 574-8444 to set up a date and time.

 We do allow people to ride-along on the ambulance.
 This is generally for people interested in becoming an EMT, or for students currently enrolled in an EMT course.
 We have previously allowed high-school students (18 years old) to ride-along through school approved career interest programs.
-If you are interested in ride-along with ALS, please contact our Field Captain, Jeff Davie at (509) 574-8444.
+If you are interested in ride-along with ALS, please contact or leave a message for our Field Captain, Jeff Davie at (509) 574-8444.

 We offer a wide-range of classes to the community through our training department.
-This includes training in First Aid, CPR, and AED use.
+This includes training in First Aid, CPR, and automatic external defibrillator (AED) use.
 Upon successful completion of a class a card will be issued, which can then be used to meet job requirements throughout many different areas of employment.
-For more information, contact our Training Captain, Kasey Jo at (509) 574-8444.
+For more information, contact our Training Captain, John Nokes at (509) 574-8444.
 A training section of the website will be online in the very near future and will contain class dates, times and descriptions.
-We also offer classes for health care professionals, including PHTLS, PALS, ACLS and AMLS.
+We also offer classes for health care professionals, including PHTLS, PALS, and ACLS.

 When an emergency vehicle approaches you should pull to the right side of the road and stop.
 If you are unable to move to the right, stop and allow emergency vehicles to move around you.
 This will allow the vehicle to safely pass you and continue to the emergency.
 If you are at an intersection you should stop and allow the emergency vehicle to safely pass through the intersection before continuing.